tanimislam/nprstuff/docs/source/core_functionality.rst

 ``freshair`` is the main executable that downloads `NPR Fresh Air`_ episodes, converts them to M4A_ format, and then applies correct metadata.
 The help screen for this command line tool is here,

 .. code-block::  console

-    usage: freshair [-h] [--dirname DIRNAME] [--date DATE] [--mp3exist] [--debug]
+   usage: freshair [-h] [--dirname DIRNAME] [--date DATE] [--mp3exist] [--debug] [--level {DEBUG,ERROR,INFO,NONE}]

    optional arguments:
      -h, --help            show this help message and exit --dirname DIRNAME     Name of the directory to store the file.
 Default is /mnt/media/freshair.
      --date DATE           The date, in the form of "January 1, 2014."
-The default is today's date, August 11, 2020.
+The default is today's date, August 18, 2020.
      --mp3exist            If chosen, then do not download the transitional mp3 files.
 Use the ones that already exist.
-      --debug            If chosen, run freshair.py in debug mode.
+     --debug               If chosen, run freshair in debug mode.
 Useful for debugging :)
+     --level {DEBUG,ERROR,INFO,NONE}
+			   choose the debug level for downloading NPR Fresh Air episodes or their XML representation of episode info.
+Can be one of
+			   ['DEBUG', 'ERROR', 'INFO', 'NONE'].
+Default is NONE.

 freshair_crontab
 -----------------